 Disclaimer: Some of the links in this post are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Here’s our full disclosure.

 Do you know what one extensive study shows to be the three crucial factors in teenagers retaining their faith through high school and beyond?

 The first and second of those three factors are two things that you and I can start doing when our kids are young.
 The #1 factor is parents who model a genuine Christian faith.
 And #2 is teenagers who establish the pattern of praying and reading the Bible for themselves are much more likely to continue the practice into adulthood.
 By spending intentional time each week helping our children (and ourselves!) read and learn more about the Bible, we are influencing our kids’ faith for a lifetime.
 (Read more about the study and about the third factor here.)

 As you may know, I really enjoy vetting good faith-building resources for my family and then sharing those with you.
-One book we have used off and on for years is called One Year of Dinner Table Devotions and Discussion Starters: 365 Opportunities to Grow Closer to God As a Family by Nancy Guthrie.
+One book we have used off and on for years is called One Year of Dinner Table Devotions and Discussion Starters by Nancy Guthrie.
 I’m sorry I’ve waited so long to tell you about it, because it’s one of my favorites.
-I would say it’s most applicable to children in 3rd/4th grade through high school, but honestly I use it for my own devotional time some mornings.
+I would say it’s most applicable to children in upper elementary through high school, but honestly I use it for my own devotional time some mornings.

 The book is designed to be used around the dinner table, when you naturally gather together for a meal.
 It can take anywhere from 5-15 minutes.
 Any parent can lead these, and the structure of the book makes it easy to dive in at any time of the year.
 On each page that’s labeled by the day of the year, you’ll find: